 - My fund was primarily held in equities.
 When I think about it now, I should have also used bonds to hedge against market risk.
 International bonds offer diversification and risk management benefits.

 - Equities all held in one country.
 At the time, I had limited international exposure.
 It was a recipe for disaster.

-The last thing I will say is, don’t rely solely on your pension.
-Some folk did (like my good colleague) and had to start again.
+The last thing I will say is, I wouldn’t rely solely on your pension.
+Some folk did (like my good colleague) and had to start over.
 Have some other asset classes in place and spread the risk.

 Also, there can be severe tax implications by only having your pension as your main source of income.